 “Yes, but you are listening very aggressively.”

 The real test is when the other person decides to keep at you, that is the moment, the period of keeping your calm.
 Give others the freedom to choose their emotions, while you maintain yours.
 Carry out the practice of tolerance with resolve and you will love the new you.
-You may also want to read about how to deal with criticism.
+You may also want to read on dealing with criticism.